pdwaggoner/tradeoff/README.md

 ## How do I get `tradeoff`?

-You can get the code for the package here at my GitHub or download the pre-released package (0.1.0) as a tarball zip file at my personal website, <http://www.philipdwaggoner.com/>.
-This package is a work in progress.
+You can get the code for the package here at my GitHub (soon) or download the pre-released package (0.1.0) as a tarball zip file at my personal website, <http://www.philipdwaggoner.com/> (soon).
+This measure/package is a work in progress.